apache/mxnet/docs/tutorials/basic/symbol.md

 ```

 We can also construct a symbol in a more flexible way than the single forward
-composition exemplified in the preceding example:
+composition depicted in the preceding example:

 ```python
 net = mx.symbol.Variable('data')